segmentio/segment-docs/src/privacy/bcr-compliance.md

 title: Twilio's Binding Corporate Rules (BCRs)
 ---

 In response to the passage of the General Data Protection Regulation (GDPR) policy in the European Union, Twilio implemented a set of [Binding Corporate Rules (BCRs)](https://www.twilio.com/legal/binding-corporate-rules) that inform how Segment stores, processes, and deletes personal data.
-To be in alignment with Twilio's BCRs, Segment introduced a new data deletion process that allows customers to remove all of their workspace data within 30 days of deleting their workspace.
+To align with Twilio's BCRs, Segment introduced a new data deletion process that allows customers to remove all of their workspace data within 30 days of deleting their workspace.

 ## What are Binding Corporate Rules?